haskell-github-trust/replace-megaparsec/README.md

 [Right ("0xA",10),Left " 000 ",Right ("0xFFFF",65535)]
 ```

+#### Pattern-match only the locations of the matched patterns

 Find all of the sections of the stream which match
-the `Text.Megaparsec.Char.space1` parser which is
+the `Text.Megaparsec.Char.space1` parser (a string of whitespace).
-a string of whitespace.
-Print a list of the offsets of the beginning of
+Print a list of the offsets of the beginning of every pattern match.
-each section of whitespace.

 ```haskell
 import Data.Either